-- Design of all new development should enhance and positively contribute to the character of the area in which it is located (as described below and shown on map 10). - ii.
-Any development affecting designated or non-designated heritage assets should preserve and ideally enhance the heritage asset in line with its significance.
+- i.
+Design of all new development should enhance and positively contribute to the character of the area in which it is located (as described below and shown on map 10). - ii.
+Any development affecting designated or non-designated heritage assets should preserve and ideally enhance the heritage asset in line with its significance. - iii.
+Design of all new development and its construction should minimise the creation of waste, using recycled materials wherever possible.
+At the construction stage and when in operation, new development should provide for the disposal of waste in a sustainable fashion.